data4help/paul-mora.com/_posts/dtw/2021-04-24-Dynamic-Time-Warping-Explanation-and-Testing-on-Audio-and-Tabular-Data.md

 The slope constraint is put in place in order to prevent the warping path to go too extremely into one direction, which would lead to undesirable distortions

 ## Distance Matrix
 Now it is time to explore how the optimal warping path is found.
 In order to understand that, we have to introduce yet another concept, called the **distance matrix**.
-This concept is easily understood though.
-The distance matrix quantitatively describes the cost of each possible matching path between two or more sequences.
+The concept of which is easily understood though. *The distance matrix quantitatively describes the cost of each possible matching path between two or more sequences.*

-Building a distance-matrix happens in two steps.
+Building such a distance-matrix happens in two steps.
 The first step is to calculate some sort of a base-cost matrix.
+The second step is then to iteratively filling the distance-matrix, using the base-cost matrix from the first step.
 This base-cost describes the distance between every combination of points of two sequences.
 For illustrative purposes, consider the following two sequences:

 ```python